About Learning Sciences

 Given this focus on intertwining theory and practice through both field-based and laboratory research, Learning Sciences frequently involves carrying out design and implementation experiments.
 These experiments are intended to improve the education of all learners, but often have particular emphasis on finding solutions for minority and disadvantaged students for whom achievement gaps are a continuing problem.

 Researchers in the Learning Sciences attempt to understand the nature and conditions of learning, cognition, development, and related areas of human performance, and they investigate cognition in its material, social, and cultural contexts.

 Students are encouraged to become involved in research activities early in their graduate program.
 Some students work closely with faculty members on research grants as a research or project assistant.
 Others work on a project of their own design with assistance from their advisor and other faculty members.
 Publications frequently result from these efforts.

-Many project organizations located in the School of Education are concerned with effective schooling, including cognition and instruction, such as the Wisconsin Center for Education Research (WCER) and the former Center on Organization and Restructuring of Schools.
+Many project organizations located in the School of Education are concerned with effective schooling, including cognition and instruction, such as the Wisconsin Center for Education Research (WCER) and the Center for Education and Work.

-Most students in this area pursue a PhD degree and plan a career in college teaching and research.
-Federally sponsored and private research organizations and software firms provide additional employment opportunities.
+Most students in this area pursue a PhD degree, and may plan a career in college teaching and research.
+Federally sponsored and private research organizations, museums and out-of-school learning environments, and educational software firms provide additional employment opportunities.